dan3388/FPGA-Audio-Processing-System/README.md

 ## Our implementation
 ## AI & Sources:

 Our use of AI was mainly for debugging within VSCode Github Copilot.
-There were other cases where asking AI was useful like what protocols to use or explaining how something works from another code example found online.
+There were other cases where asking AI was useful to determine what protocols to use or explaining code found online.

 ### Prompts:
 > Is sending a digital signal through SPI from Rp2350 to fpga the best option?